-Step 2: Online & Mail
+Step 2: Mail

-- Mail an OFFICIAL copy of TRANSCRIPTS from all undergraduate institutions attended.
+- Mail an Official copy of all Transcripts from each Undergraduate and Graduate institutions attended.

-- Only test scores taken by December, 2012 will be accepted.
+- Only test scores taken by December 31, 2022 will be accepted.

-Please SEND all applicable materials to:
+Please send all applicable materials to:

-Graduate Theater Admissions
+Graduate Theater Admissions: PhD

 UCLA Department of Theater